davecthomas/ajj2/content/doing-good/testimonials.md

 >"Dave, you are a class act."
 <cite>Carlos Machado Black Belt W. Vandry, Austin, TX</cite>

 "David Thomas is one of my students who is very strong and aggressive for his size.
 (140lbs.)
-He won the silver medal at the Pan Am this year and I think he will be winning Gold next time."
+He won the silver medal at the Pan Am."
 Carlos Machado Black Belt W. Vandry, Austin, TX

 >It was great having you out to my gym...Your notes on technique are very impressive!"
 <cite>Eddie Bravo, Jean-Jacques Machado Black Belt, W. Hollywood, CA.</cite>